-Children who demonstrate exceptional gifts or talents are encouraged and nurtured.
+Children who demonstrate exceptional ability or talents are encouraged and nurtured.
 Most needs are catered for within Quality First Teaching.
 Occasionally advice is sought form Leighton Middle School for exceptional pupils in Year 4.
 Where possible, opportunities are given to whole classes, such as the Pulford Paper.
 Occasionally special opportunities arise for individuals or small groups which include: problem solving days in the Forest Area; days at other schools and the annual Fiddle Fiesta.
 Children also have the opportunity to be involved in school council and the Pulford Paper.

 We believe our pastoral care to be one of our key strengths.
 “Pupils’ spiritual, moral, social and cultural development is excellent.
 They consider moral issues thoughtfully, and are very respectful of other’s opinions and beliefs.
 They form very positive relationships with other pupils and with staff, and are extremely caring about each other.
 They have exceptionally good collaborative skills.”
 (Ofsted 2010).
 The School prioritises the welfare needs of all its pupils, in partnership with parents.

 Parents and the families of Pulford children form a close relationship with the School and play an active part in its life – often through the work of the PTA (Parent Teacher Association).
 In turn, we aim to complement the care given to children at home in our role as teachers ‘in loco parentis’.
 We regularly talk about ‘the Pulford Family’ and share a pride in this recognition of our work.